On time-consistent equilibrium stopping under aggregation of diverse discount rates: Introduction

 The contributions of the present paper are three-fold.
-Firstly, we propose a straightforward aggregation method in the optimal stopping problem on behalf of a group with diverse discount rates.
-Unlike the conventional method based on Pareto efficiency, we do not look for one specific discount rate that all members agree on.
-Instead, we consider the smooth diversity preference to respect and incorporate all diverse discount rates from group members by considering the distribution of the discount rate.
-Meanwhile, we employ an attitude function $\phi(x)$ to reflect the importance weight of different levels of discount rates in determining the stopping policy.
-As a price to pay, our optimal stopping problem \eqref{stopping-pb} is time inconsistent, for which we develop an iterative approach to characterize all time-consistent equilibrium stopping policy as fixed points of a carefully defined operator in the general one dimensional diffusion setting.
-Secondly, in view that there may exist many time-consistent equilibria using the iterative approach, we also discuss some sufficient conditions on underlying models and the attitude function such that there exists a unique optimal equilibrium, whose value function dominates the ones under all other equilibria.
-In particular, when the payoff function is the Put payoff $g(x)=(K-x)^+$, under some sufficient conditions, the optimal equilibrium is the smallest one among all one-barrier equilibria, which is consistent to some previous examples either under one unique non-exponential discounting (see \cite{HuangZhou20}) or under model uncertainty and $\alpha$-maxmin nonlinear expectation (see \cite{HuangYu21}).
-Moreover, we provide some sufficient conditions for the attitude function $\phi(x)$ such that the induced optimal equilibrium coincides with the one under the diversity neutral function $\phi(x)=x$, i.e., the linear aggregation.
-Thirdly, in concrete examples of geometric Brownian motion and the Bessel process, we examine the impacts on the optimal equilibrium by $\phi(x)$ under the special choice of $\phi(x)=\min(x,\alpha)$ for some $\alpha>0$ as well as the distribution of the random discount rate $\rho$.
+Firstly, we propose an aggregation preference in the optimal stopping problem to respect and incorporate diverse discount rates from all group members.
+Furthermore, we allow the central planner to choose the attitude function $\phi(x)$ to reflect the weight on different levels of discount rates.
+As a price to pay, the optimal stopping problem in \eqref{stopping-pb} is time inconsistent, for which we develop an iterative approach to characterize all time-consistent equilibrium stopping policy as fixed points of a carefully defined operator in the setting of one dimensional diffusion processes; See Definition \ref{def:equilibrium} and Theorem \ref{thm-fixed}.
+Secondly, admitting that there may exist many time-consistent equilibria using the iterative approach, we further discuss some sufficient conditions on the underlying model and the attitude function such that there exists a unique optimal equilibrium, whose value function dominates the ones under all other equilibria when we focus on the Put payoff $g(x)=(K-x)^+$.
+In particular, under our given assumptions, it is revealed that the optimal equilibrium is the smallest one among all one-barrier equilibria (see Theorem \ref{small}) and it coincides with the optimal one under the linear aggregation function $\phi(x)=x$ (see Remark \ref{rem-equiv}).
+In addition, when the attitude function $\phi(x)$ is assumed to be concave, we can further show that the obtained optimal equilibrium is a weak equilibrium as proposed in \cite{ChristensenL18} and some subsequent studies; See Proposition \ref{prop-weak}.
+Thirdly, in concrete examples of geometric Brownian motion and the Bessel process, we also examine the impacts on the optimal equilibrium by $\phi(x)$ under the special choice of $\phi(x)=\min(x,\alpha)$ for some $\alpha>0$ as well as the distribution of the random discount rate $\rho$.
 It is interesting to see that both $\phi(x)$ and the distribution $F_{\rho}(r)$ may distort the characterization of the optimal equilibrium significantly.
-Several different cases may occur: (i) If $\alpha$ is sufficiently large, the optimal equilibrium is still the smallest equilibrium regardless of the distribution function $F_{\rho}(r)$ ; (ii) For some small values of $\alpha$ and some $F_{\rho}(r)$, the optimal equilibrium exists and differs from the smallest equilibrium, which is the first example in the existing literature that the optimal equilibrium stopping policy is not in the form of the intersection of all time consistent equilibria; (iii) For some values of $\alpha$ and some $F_{\rho}(r)$, the optimal equilibrium does not exist, i.e., we can not find one equilibrium such that its value function can globally dominate the ones under all other equilibria.
+Different cases may occur: (i) If $\alpha$ is sufficiently large, the optimal equilibrium is still the smallest equilibrium regardless of the distribution function $F_{\rho}(r)$; (ii) For some small values of $\alpha$ and some $F_{\rho}(r)$, the optimal equilibrium exists and differs from the smallest equilibrium; (iii) For some values of $\alpha$ and some $F_{\rho}(r)$, the optimal equilibrium does not exist, i.e., we cannot find one equilibrium such that its value function can globally dominate the ones under all other equilibria.